tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### Sample size of each super-population

-The first thing we would like to find out about this data is the number of individuals within each global superpopulation.
+The first thing we would like to find out about this data is the number of individuals in each super-population.
 Type the following command to query the number of European ancestry individuals in the downloaded dataset:

     grep -F "EUR" data/all_phase3.king.psam | wc -l

 Next, repeat the same command for East Asian, African, South Asian and American super-populations, by inserting the relevant ancestry codes (EAS, AFR, SAS, AMR).

-🗒️ Make a note of how many individuals there are from each super-population.
+🗒️ Make a note of how many individuals there are in each super-population.

 ### Number of genetic variants analysed